2025 Lincoln Aviator Revealed With a New Face

 Besides that, Lincoln offers customers a choice of several black appearance packages and different wheel options.
 There's also a Lincoln Black Label invitation theme, which is offered in a larger driver.
 In short, it features unique interior colors and details that, among other things, include laser-engraved models on the dashboard.
 You won't get that in Explorer.

-2025 Lincoln Aviator Revealed With a New Face and a Big Price Increase
+2025 Lincoln Aviator Revealed With a New Face

-2025 Lincoln Aviator Revealed With a New Face and a Big Price Increase
+2025 Lincoln Aviator Revealed With a New Face

 "With the new Aviator, technology plays an even more important role in helping to create the entertainment and entertainment experience that our customers love and expect from Lincoln," President Heidi Shaffer said in a statement.
 "With advanced, connected features like the Lincoln Digital Experience and hands-free driving technology, we're creating a new digital sanctuary on the road."